Indigenous Legal Judgments

 This book is a collection of key legal decisions affecting Indigenous Australians, which have been re-imagined so as to be inclusive of Indigenous people’s stories, historical experience, perspectives and worldviews.

-The new judgments are characterised by intersectional perspectives which draw on postcolonial, critical race and whiteness theory.
+The new judgments are characterised by intersectional perspectives which draw on postcolonial, critical race and whiteness theories.
 Several scholars have chosen to operate within the parameters of legal doctrine.
 Some have imagined new truth-telling forums, highlighting the strength and creative resistance of Indigenous people to oppression and exclusion.
-Others have rejected the possibility that the legal system, that has been integral to settler colonialism, can ever deliver meaningful justice to Indigenous people.
+Others have rejected the possibility that the legal system, which has been integral to settler-colonialism, can ever deliver meaningful justice to Indigenous people.

 Foreword by Megan Davis